How You Benefit From SAP Value Engineering

 Profiting From Your SAP System Should Be Your Top Priority

-With more than 300,000 customers worldwide, SAP has developed a highly refined approach to ensuring their customers get a positive ROI (Return on Investment) from their investment in SAP.
+With more than 300,000 customers worldwide, with a heavy concentration in the United States and the United Kingdom, as well as Europe, SAP has developed a highly refined approach to ensuring their customers get a positive ROI (Return on Investment) from their investment in SAP using advanced cost analysis techniques.
 This methodology, known as SAP Value Engineering is nothing new.
 It consist of many highly structured phases, including:

 - Information Phase